Chapter 2 5 questions Graded in-browser Saved locally

 Unanswered

 Take the speed of sound as 1500 m/s.
-The echo returns 0.8 s later.
-What is the one-way range in meters?
+An echo returns 0.8 s after transmission.
+What is the one-way range to the target in meters?

 Show hint